kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 **Mitigation Strategies**:

-1. Documentation: Clear guidance on when to use `Recreate` strategy - suitable for workloads that can tolerate downtime and don't require sequential ordering
+1. Documentation: Clear guidance on when to use `Recreate` strategy - suitable for workloads that can tolerate downtime
 2. No Default Change: Opt-in behavior - existing workloads continue using safe `RollingUpdate` (current behavior unchanged)
 3. Explicit Strategy Selection: Users must explicitly set `type: Recreate`, preventing accidental usage
 4. Clear Events: Events emitted during the recreate process to show deletion and recreation phases